-There are huge numbers of veterans returning from active duty in Afghanistan and Iraq.
-Each year more than 200,000 military vets make the transition from boots and fatigues back into civilian life, according to government stats.
-That's a lot of job-seekers and more and more of them are discovering - and signing on to - opportunities in franchising.
 The U.S. military helps former soldiers make career transition decisions, and other programs such as the IFA's VetFran and organizations like RecruitMilitary are also honed in on marketing to and recruiting veterans into the franchise business community.

 Many franchisors are even taking their own initiative when it comes to identifying and signing up military veterans.
-"Military people have been exposed to systems, training, and teamwork, and that translates into small business ownership in the civilian world," says Tom Hofer, Vietnam veteran and CEO of Spring-Green Lawn Care.
+"Military people have been exposed to systems, training, and teamwork, and that translates into small business ownership in the civilian world," says Tom Hofer, Vietnam veteran and chairman of Spring-Green Lawn Care.
 Hofer has been pleased with the veterans who have joined Spring-Green and says that system-wide franchisee performers at Spring-Green have consistently been veterans.

 In addition to understanding how systems work, veterans are also characterized by a discipline, work ethic, and a willingness to "do whatever it takes" to get things done.
 These are all skills that come in handy when operating a franchise.